premnaath/SDCND-P2/reflection.md

 A robust architecture with Convolutional Neural Network has been developed and trained with a training data provided.
 The trained model has been validated with the provided validation set and was found to improve validation accuracy with each epoch.
-The models performance was also checked against the provided test set and on randomly picked German traffic images from the internet.
+The requirement of a minimum validation accuracy of 93% was reached with the remodelled architecture and tuned hyperparameters.
+The model proved its performance on the provided test set and on randomly picked German traffic images from the internet with an accuracy of approximately 94% and 100% respectively.